TsuruHuang/Autoformalization-for-Agda/documents/Planning Report.md

 ### **2. Background**
 **Relevance and Motivation**
 Formalizing mathematics into code (e.g., Agda) is critical for theorem proving, verification, and AI-driven reasoning.
 However, manual formalization is time-consuming and error-prone.
 While autoformalization has advanced for systems like Lean and Isabelle, Agda—a dependently typed language with strict syntax—remains understudied.
 This project addresses this gap by developing a bidirectional translation system between natural language (e.g., English and Swedish) and Agda using LLMs.
-Its success would lower the barrier to using proof assistants, enhance educational tools, and streamline mathematical research workflows.
+The system integrates both large language models (LLMs) and Grammatical frameworks (GF) to generate synthetic data.
+This dual approach aims to mitigate the data scarcity issue inherent to Agda and to enhance the robustness of the translation.
+The success of this project would lower the barrier to using proof assistants, improve educational tools, and streamline mathematical research workflows.

 ---

 ### **3. Aim**
 **Primary Objectives**
-1. Construct datasets of aligned natural language and Agda code pairs.
+1. Construct datasets of aligned natural language and Agda code pairs using both LLM-assisted synthesis and computational grammar-based data generation.
 2. Fine-tune multilingual LLMs (e.g., Llama 3.2) for bidirectional translation (formalization and informalization).
-3. Evaluating system performance with robust metrics and benchmarks.
+3. Evaluat system performance with robust metrics and benchmarks.
-4. Building a prototype system to demonstrate practical usability.
+4. Develop a prototype system to demonstrate practical usability.

 ---